www.pineapplefish56.net

 Then we turn around and murder perfectly normal and healthy pre-born infants, each and every day by abortion.

-The Nazis killed the “defectives”, while providing health care, feeding, and education for their normal healthy
+The Nazis killed the “defectives”, while providing health care, feeding, and education for their normal healthy Aryan

-Aryan children.
+children.

-We provide for the health care, feeding, and education of those severely retarded children, many who are not
+We provide for the healthcare, feeding, and education of those severely retarded children, many who are not

-at all healthy …if they are first allowed to survive the womb.
+…if they are first allowed to survive the womb.
 However, we then willingly kill normal healthy

-pre-born children, and defend that grievous error as some kind of: “Glorious Right
+pre-born children, and defend that grievous error as some kind of: “Glorious Right” as if it were

 guaranteed by the U.S. Constitution.